 So ... spurred on by this happy result ...
 I tried using the Golden gel matt medium through an acetate stencil.
 I taped down the stencil with masking tape and applied the Golden gel matt medium through the stencil.
 I carefully lifted off the stencil to reveal the sticky areas and placed a sheet of gold metal leaf over the top and left for an hour.

 Note - wash your stencil as soon as possible after use.

 Then, using a soft paintbrush, I carefully brushed the excess leaf away, finding that the leaf only stuck to the areas that I had glued.
-I was left with these lace branching patterns which remind me a little of seaweed and I was pleased with the colours behind.
+I was left with these quite pleasing branching patterns.

 As I don't have any size, which is usually recommended for applying metal leaf, I would definitely recommend using the Golden matt medium gel and, actually, I'm looking forward to trying this on my fabric collages and developing the technique in my paintings.